dilawar/PlotDigitizer/README.md

 ./plotdigitizer.py -i ./figures/trimmed.png -p 0,0 -p 10,0 -p 0,1
 ```

 Option `-i` accepts the input file.

-The important options is the repeating `-p` options.
-These are the data-points.
-We need at least 3 of them to map the axis with pixels in image.
+We need at least 3 of them to map the axis onto the pixels in the image.
+These
+points are passed by repeated `-p` options.
+In the example above, we have given
-In this example, we have given three data-points `0,0`, `10,0` and `0,1`.
+three data-points `0,0`, `10,0` and `0,1`.
 We are going to click
-on these three points on the image later.
+on these three points later.
 Make sure to click in the same order.

 3. The datapoints will be dumped to a csv file.
 If `--plot` option is given from command
 line, it will also plot the omputed data-points.
 This requires `matplotlib`.